 Here we are again, on the brink of a new school year and for many teachers, this means that preparations are well underway for a classroom transformation of sorts.
 Although I am not returning to a classroom this year, I was once there – rushing frantically to the dollar store for bins, the local teacher-decor store for chevron borders, and Ikea for classroom furniture.
 If you’re out and about preparing in this same way – STOP!

-Social media-reveals of cozy classroom spaces, have inspired many teachers, including myself, to buy lighting and furniture with the hopes of creating a calming space for student learning.
-While the intentions are great, here is what I have learned over the years…
+Social media-reveals of cozy classroom spaces, have inspired many teachers to buy borders and pre-packaged displays with the hopes of creating a vibrant, welcoming space for students.
+While the intentions are great, here is how you can save your money and time to co-create a space for and most importantly with your students that will cost you next to nothing and cultivate a sense of community:

 According to the Capacity Building Series document, “The Third Teacher”, “It is both an art and a science to design (as opposed to decorate) a learning environment that responds to our ultimate goal as educators – to develop independent and rigorous thought.”
 This document, and one that I highly suggest all educators read, emphasizes the importance of collaborative work and inquiry in gathering spaces for small group and whole discussions.
-The document also includes suggestions for the organization of purposeful materials and resources for student learning. -> More on this in an upcoming post.
+The document also includes suggestions for the organization of purposeful materials and resources for student learning.
 An article by Stephen Merrill on the research behind flexible seating, said it best – “Changing the layout of your classroom will almost certainly have no impact at all—if you don’t change your teaching too.”

 2. STUDENT VOICE and CHOICE

-Open-titled bulletin boards – an Inquiry wall or trail where students can post their questions according to a concept discussed in class, a wall where students can post their proudest work, and a wall where students can select from a variety of tools to use to demonstrate their understanding – are just a few examples of walls that are responsive to the students.
-Avoid, if at all possible, a bulletin board entitled, “Teacher’s corner”.
-Try keeping school documents on your table or in a binder, allowing instead for student work to shine on your walls.
+Open-titled bulletin boards – an Inquiry wall or audit trail where students can post their questions according to a concept discussed in class, a wall where students can post their proudest work, and a wall where students can select from a variety of tools to demonstrate their understanding – are just a few examples of displays that invite the students to contribute and have ownership over their learning.
+To learn more about audit trails, click here.

 3. SOCIO-CULTURAL IMPLICATIONS TO CONSIDER